Pricing changes for Azure Network Performance Monitor

 What are the charges for data that Performance Monitor generates?

-The charge for ingestion (data upload to Log Analytics, processing, and indexing) is available on the pricing page for Log Analytics, in the Data Ingestion section.
+The charge for ingestion (data upload to Log Analytics workspace in Azure Monitor, processing, and indexing) is available on the pricing page for Log Analytics, in the Data Ingestion section.
 The charge for data retention (that is, data retained at customer's option, beyond the first month) is also available on the pricing page, in the Data Retention section.